RolandMostoha/Enhance-DeepLearning/README.md

 ## How does it work

 Let's suppose we have *N* type of health records, and we want to change *m* features by defining a goal.

-The network creates *N-m* models and uses the latest health record merged with the goal as an input and make *N-m* predictions by the trained models.
+ - The network creates *(N-m)* models for the remaining types
+ - As inputs for the models it uses the latest health record merged with the defined goal
+ - The network makes *(N-m)* predictions for each feature which is not modified by your goal.

 ## Usage

-A good outline of the project can be the following Jupyter notebook: [notebooks/enhance.ipynb](notebooks/enhance.ipynb)
+You can go through the project by following Jupyter notebook: [notebooks/enhance.ipynb](notebooks/enhance.ipynb)

 There is also a corresponding `main/main.py` which can be run as a Python script.